flatpak/flatpak.github.io/source/developer.html.haml.markdown

   <span class="unselectable">$ </span>flatpak build-import-bundle [OPTION...]
 LOCATION FILENAME
   </pre>

-  For example, to create a bundle named `dictionary.pak` containing the GNOME dictionary app from the repository at ~/repositories/apps, run:
+  For example, to create a bundle named `dictionary.flatpak` containing the GNOME dictionary app from the repository at ~/repositories/apps, run:

   <pre>
-  <span class="unselectable">$ </span>flatpak build-bundle ~/repositories/apps dictionary.pak org.gnome.Dictionary
+  <span class="unselectable">$ </span>flatpak build-bundle ~/repositories/apps dictionary.flatpak org.gnome.Dictionary
   </pre>

   To import the bundle into a repository on another machine, run:

   <pre>
-  <span class="unselectable">$ </span>flatpak build-import-bundle ~/my-apps dictionary.pak
+  <span class="unselectable">$ </span>flatpak build-import-bundle ~/my-apps dictionary.flatpak
   </pre>

   Note that bundles have some drawbacks, compared to repositories.
 For example, distributing updates is much more convenient with a hosted repository, since users can just run `flatpak update`.